TsukasaYuzaki/CTF-WU/re/bcactf/Storytime: The Opening Gambit/Cachgiai.md

+Hint 1 of 4
+I don't think that's the whole story.

+Hint 2 of 4
+How can you look into a compiled executable file?

+Hint 3 of 4
+Maybe a command line tool will help?

+Hint 4 of 4
+What can you make with wool?

 Đầu tiên mình dùng lệnh ```file (Tên chương trình)``` trong linux:<br/>
 ```story: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=ccea544c84172f60a939819e4416fdd108982090, for GNU/Linux 3.2.0, not stripped```